AtulKedia93/Multicomponent_relativistic_thermlization/README.md

-# Multicomponent_relativistic_thermlization

 # README #

-This is a repostitory by University of Notre Dame PhD students Atul Kedia and Nishanth Sasankan
+This is a repostitory by University of Notre Dame students Atul Kedia and Nishanth Sasankan

 Here you will find a lot of codes and data that look very similar to each other.
 As a general rule, do not use codes/data from here that are older than Dec-2019.
 Those are legacy codes used to make a more current version